Alisson (footballer, born 1993): Grêmio

 In January 2018, Alisson moved to Grêmio on a four-year deal, with Edílson moving in the opposite direction.
 He made his debut for the club on 20 January, replacing Isaque in a 3–5 Campeonato Gaúcho home loss against Caxias.

 Alisson scored his first goal for Tricolor on 7 February 2018, netting the equalizer in a 2–1 home win over Brasil de Pelotas.
 On 4 October of the following year, he renewed his contract until 2023.

 On 30 January 2020, Alisson played his 100th match for Grêmio, a 2–1 home win over São José-RS.

+São Paulo

+In December 2021, Allison was officially announced by São Paulo, signing an initial contract until the end of 2024.
+He scored his first goals for the club during a defeat against Red Bull Bragantino and a victory over Corinthians, in matches of the third round and the semi-final of Campeonato Paulista, respectively.
+In 2022, a sprained right knee in July and muscle pain in the right thigh in October kept the player off the field for several months.

+In 2023, he won the Copa do Brasil title, participating in nine of the ten matches played, and renewed his contract until the end of 2026.